10 historic pubs in the Cotswolds you need to visit

 Why we love The Fountain Inn: For those in Gloucester's city centre over the summer, escape the hustle and bustle of the busy city centre and Quays, and relax in the peaceful garden of The Fountain Inn with a drink in hand.

-Foodies rejoice – this gastropub can serve up some delectable dishes!
+Foodies rejoice - this gastropub serves up some delectable dishes!
 With more than 15 years experience under his belt, the Churchill Arms Head Chef and Proprietor Nick Deverell-Smith spins clever twists on British favourites making the most out of local Cotswold produce.
 This beautiful 17th century pub also offers delightful boutique rooms for those staying in the area.
+Enter our Christmas Quiz to be in with the chance of winning a delicious three course Sunday lunch for two people here.

 Why we love The Churchill Arms: The varied mix of patrons are always treated the same here: whether you've popped in for a pint with the pooch after a long walk or with a group of friends sampling the delicious menu.